stianwe/PowerOfficeGoV2/docs/apis/LocationsApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080";
             var apiInstance = new LocationsApi(config);
-            var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTime | Filter by created timestamp.
+            var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTimeOffset | Filter by created timestamp.
 This filtering will return all location objects with a created timestamp greater than the timestamp provided.
 Can be used when polling for new location objects from Go.
 Blank means no filter.
 Date not inclusive. (optional) var codes = "codes_example";  // string | Filter by location codes.
 Separate by comma [,] to filter on multiple codes.
 If null or whitespace, the filter is not used. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)